 5. Monitoring the implementation of the activity plans and evaluation

-The programme team provides continuous support for the participants and keep an eye on the process and progress of their activity plans.
-We also carry out mid-term evaluation to monitor the programme and its impact and discuss changes if relevant.
+The program team provides continuous support for the participants and keep an eye on the process and progress of their activity plans.
+We also carry out mid-term evaluation to monitor the program and its impact and discuss changes if relevant.

 6. Meeting(s) for mutual learning are planned to the very end of the program

-Occasional meetings bring together the participants of the programme and the CSOs willing to go through similar process.
-In addition, we also bring together the participants of the 2008-2010 programme and the ones from the current programme.
+Occasional meetings bring together the participants of the program and the CSOs willing to go through similar process.
+In addition, we also bring together the participants of the previous years program and the ones from the current program.

 7. Final evaluation of participants and recommendation for follow-up conclude the program.

-If you want to know more, please contact the programme team:
+If you want to know more, please contact the team.